JambletonE/Loudspeaker-Design-Tool-with-Teensy-4-Code-Greneration/README.md

 Name both the save .txt and figure folder here.

 Uploading of the generated script can be done using the Arduino SDK.
-The Teensy then implements  filtering such as parametric EQ and crossover, as well as dela, in real time.
+The Teensy then implements  filtering such as parametric EQ and crossover, as well as delay, in real time.

 More info on the Teensy and how to upload code can be found here: